wrmilling/k3s-gitops/kube-system/README.md

 * [dynamic-dns/cronjob.yaml](dynamic-dns/cronjob.yaml) - Cron Job which schedules the DNS update
 * [dynamic-dns/route53-env.template](dynamic-dns/route53-env.template) - Template used to create environment variable secrets for the update script via [seal-secrets.sh](/setup/seal-secrets.sh)
 * [dynamic-dns/route53-env.yaml](dynamic-dns/route53-env.yaml) - Environment secrets for update script inside docker image

-## KubeDB

-[KubeDB](https://kubedb.com/) Community edition deployment which handles the spin-up and running of databases for a k8s cluster.
-Currently using it to spin up postgres and redis for Authelia and Authentik and is available for future database needs for the cluster.

-* [kubedb/kubedb.yaml](kubedb/kubedb.yaml) - Helm Release which deploys KubeDB to the cluster

 ## metallb